dnorman26/Portfolio/README.md

 **How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?**
 These skills apply to professional fields such as game development, simulation systems, and software engineering.
 Understanding 3D graphics pipelines provides practical experience for real-world applications.

+**CS 360 Module Eight Journal: Weight Tracker App**

+**Briefly summarize the requirements and goals of the app you developed.
+What user needs was this app designed to address?**
+The Weight Tracker App was designed to allow users to log their daily weight, set a goal weight, and track progress over time.
+It addresses the need for a simple and organized tool to help users monitor health and fitness progress.

+**What screens and features were necessary to support user needs and produce a user-centered UI for the app?
+How did your UI designs keep users in mind?
+Why were your designs successful?**
+The app includes a login screen, a dashboard for weight tracking, and an SMS permission screen.
+The UI was designed to be simple and easy to navigate so users can quickly input data, view progress, and access features without confusion.

+**How did you approach the process of coding your app?
+What techniques or strategies did you use?
+How could those techniques or strategies be applied in the future?**
+I developed the app step-by-step by first designing the UI, then building the SQLite database, and finally adding functionality such as navigation and SMS permissions.
+This structured approach can be used in future projects to reduce errors and improve organization.

+**How did you test to ensure your code was functional?
+Why is this process important, and what did it reveal?**
+I tested the app using the Android Emulator and verified each feature including login, adding entries, deleting data, and navigation.
+Testing is important because it helps identify issues early and revealed problems such as missing IDs and database mismatches that were fixed.

+**Consider the full app design and development process from initial planning to finalization.
+Where did you have to innovate to overcome a challenge?**
+I had to adjust my RecyclerView implementation and database structure to properly support adding and deleting weight entries.
+I also improved navigation by adding a menu system for better screen access.

+**In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?**
+I was most successful in implementing the SQLite database with full CRUD functionality (create, read, update, delete).
+This demonstrated my ability to connect UI elements with persistent data storage and manage user interactions effectively.